fedspendingtransparency/data-act-broker-backend/README.md

 }
 ```

-`credentials.json` contains users and passwords that the broker use's to authenticate sessions.
-This file will be removed in later versions of the broker when users are authenticated using a database.
+`credentials.json` contains users and passwords that the Broker uses to authenticate sessions.
+This file will be removed in later versions of the broker when user authenticated is done database.
 The file has the following format where any number of users can be added.

 ```json
 {